pecheny/ExtendingUnityEditor/Assets/02-EditorScriptingBasics/Readme.md

 ![](https://raw.githubusercontent.com/pecheny/ExtendingUnityEditor/master/Assets/02-EditorScriptingBasics/Preview/preview-02.png)

-Script for processing scenes (from asset store for example) which consist a lot of objects of several types.
+Script for processing scenes (from asset store for example) which consist of many objects of several types.
 Objects can be separated by name into groups.
 You need to define pattern to define a part of the name which would be used as basis for grouping.
 For example, you have objects: